 The Film Concentration in the Communications Major within the Department of Communications, Theatre, and Art focuses on Film Studies including analyzing the history of cinema in relation to art, industry, and culture.
 Students are required to take core courses in Communication supplemented by a range of courses in Film Studies.

 Those students who have an interest in studying film may concentrate their electives in the Communications major entirely on film.
-This concentration is compromised of film theory and criticism courses rather than film production courses.
+This concentration is composed of film theory and criticism courses rather than film production courses.
 Students who complete this major and concentration will not only have grounding in general communication theory and media analysis, but also an area of specialization in film theory and criticism.

 The Communications major with Film Studies concentration requires 46 credits (26 core credits and an additional 20 concentration credits).
 The 26 core credits include: ENG 2105 Investigative Writing (B- required -- 2 credits), CTA 1114 Media Literacy, CTA 2200 Presentation and Impact, 2240 Intercultural Communication (or approved study-abroad experience), CTA 3445 Argumentation, and two of the following three courses CTA - 4414 Media Criticism, CTA 4417 Media Law and Ethics or CTA 4445 Persuasion.
 Additionally the major requires 20 concentration credits that include: CTA 2201 Film as Art, CTA 3301 Film Genres, CTA 4220 Great Filmmakers, CTA 4599 Thesis Project/Portfolio and either CTA 2301 World Cinema OR CTA 2514 Digital Media Studio.
 A minimum grade of "C" must be maintained in all required classes.
 A minor in another area is required.